akuity/aws-akuity-workshop/content/2_ModuleTwo_Setup/23_CreateArgoCDInstance.md

 ---
-title: "Create an IAM Role for your workspace" # MODIFY THIS TITLE
+title: "Create Your Argo CD Instance" # MODIFY THIS TITLE
 chapter: true
 weight: 3 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---